Skip to the main content.

 The frequency of conducting cyber simulation exercises can vary based on an organisation's specific needs, maturity level, and regulatory requirements.
 However, general recommendations suggest the following guidelines:

-Adaptability: The frequency of exercises should also be adaptable based on the evolving threat landscape and changes within the organization, such as new technologies or processes that may impact incident response.
+The frequency of exercises should also be adaptable based on the evolving threat landscape and changes within the organisation, such as new technologies or processes that may impact incident response.

 By following these guidelines, organisations can ensure they are adequately prepared to respond to cyber incidents effectively.